ksctl/docs/content/en/docs/Cloud Providers/aws.md

 }
 ```

-3. **AmazonEC2FullAccess(Aws)**
-4. **IAMReadOnlyAccess(Aws)**
+3. **AWS Managed Policies Required**
+- AmazonEC2FullAccess
+- IAMReadOnlyAccess

-{{% alert color="info" title="Validaty of Kubeconfig" %}}
+{{% alert color="info" title="Kubeconfig Authentication" %}}
-The Kubeconfig generated after you ran
+After switching to an AWS cluster using:
 ```shell
 ksctl switch aws --name here-you-go --region us-east-1
 ```

-we are using sst token to authenticate with the cluster, so the kubeconfig is valid for 15 minutes

-once you see that there is a error of unauthorized then you need to re-run the above command
+The generated kubeconfig uses AWS STS tokens which expire after 15 minutes.
+When you encounter authentication errors, simply run the switch command again to refresh the credentials.
+{{% /alert %}}

+## Looking for CLI Commands?

+All CLI commands mentioned in this documentation have detailed explanations in our command reference guide.

+{{% alert title="CLI Reference" %}}
+👉 Check out our comprehensive [CLI Commands Reference](/docs/develop/reference/) for:
+- Detailed command syntax
+- Usage examples
+- Available options and flags
+- Common use cases
 {{% /alert %}}